 Chefs are responsible for the whole range of Navy's catering requirements from cooking three to four meals a day for hungry ships’ companies, to catering for official functions including cocktail parties, formal dinners, buffets, morning and afternoon teas, and many high profile international and diplomatic functions.
 A chef is expected to cook for anyone from the most junior sailor, to Presidents and members of the Royal Family.

 You could be preparing a cocktail party to be held by the Commanding Officer while in a foreign country or preparing a high carbohydrate meal for a new recruit involved in intense physical training.
 You will prepare meals at sea and ashore and may even cook 'in the field' on peacekeeping operations overseas.

 Your career will start with initial and specialist training before posting to a shore based galley to practice your new skills.
 Further postings will see you serving at sea and ashore with further training and courses available to help with your career development and progression.
-Those that make the grade are able to sit for written examinations for the City and Guilds of London Institute.

 Job on base

 You will work in galleys (kitchens) at sea and in shore establishments.
 You will work alongside fellow chefs who will be at various stages of their career.
-Your duties will include the preparation and cooking of regular meals for as few as 10 people to as many as 200.
-This means that you could be on watch anytime between 5am and 10pm on any day of the week or even be required to work through the night when at sea.
+Your duties will include the preparation and cooking of regular meals for as few as 10 people to as many as 400.
+This means that you could be on watch anytime between 5am and 10pm on any day of the week, including weekends, or even be required to work through the night when at sea.
 As a shift worker your scheduled days off will sometimes occur on a normal working day rather than a weekend.

 Job on deployment